 However, Miro is not designed to build a long-term, extendable knowledge base where you can organize and connect different ideas or knowledge pieces via logical links.
 Once you’re done with a specific brainstorming session, whatever happens next probably happens in another tool because you can’t really add much in-depth knowledge.
 This forces people to use tools that complement Miro to back up their conclusions – in return forcing them to lose place and flow across several apps.

-In this article, we’re going to explore an alternative to Miro, in fact a free Miro alternative called Scrintal that is currently being developed with an enthusiastic community of creators, writers, researchers and many more, detailing its pros and cons compared to Miro in an objective way.
+In this article, we’re going to explore an alternative to Miro called Scrintal that is currently being developed with an enthusiastic community of creators, writers, researchers and many more, detailing its pros and cons compared to Miro in an objective way.

 Before we dive into the details, let’s get to know Scrintal a bit more.

 Scrintal is built as an online whiteboard where people can take notes, visually organize, cluster, and connect them with backlinks.
 Similar to mind maps including Miro, you start taking a note by writing on a card on an infinite spatial canvas.
-Unlike mind maps, you can write in the card as much as you want, add images, videos, pdfs – making it a visual knowledge base.
+Unlike mind maps, you can write in the card as much as you want, add images, videos, pdfs; and drag a corner to expand the size of a card- making it a visual knowledge base.